-On April 24, 2023, we acquired Coast Mountain Resources (2020) Ltd. ("CMR").
-CMR is a construction aggregate producer based in British Columbia, Canada operating on Malahat First Nation land.
-CMR results are reported in the Materials segment.
+Columbia, Canada operating on Malahat First Nation land.
+Granite Canada results are reported in the Materials segment.
 This acquisition did not have a material impact on our financial statements.

 On November 30, 2023 ("acquisition date"), we completed the acquisition of LRC/MSG for \$ 278.0 million, subject to customary closing adjustments, plus an estimated amount related to tax make-whole agreements with the seller.
-We purchased all of the outstanding equity interests in LRC/MSG and the purchase price was funded by a \$ 150.0 million senior secured term loan, as described further in Note 14, a draw of \$ 100 million under our existing revolver, which was fully repaid during the three months ended March 31, 2024, and the remainder from cash on hand.
+We purchased all of the outstanding equity interests in LRC/MSG and the purchase price was funded by a \$ 150.0 million senior secured term loan, a draw of \$ 100 million under our existing revolver and the remainder from cash on hand.
+Both the senior secured term loan and the draw under the revolver were fully repaid during the the six months ended June 30, 2024.